orangemug/consolesnacks/README.md

  * warn
  * error

-For example a log level of *log* would keep all *dev* and *log* calls.
+For example a log level of *warn* would keep all *warn* and *error* calls.

-The `method` array states all other methods on the `console` object that you want to keep, note this include the associated "End" methods.
+The `method` array states all other methods on the `console` object that you want to keep, note this includes the associated "End" methods.
 For example if you specify `time` then the following methods will be included

     console.time("consolesnacks is awesome!");
     console.timeEnd("consolesnacks is awesome!");